 Protect yourself: Obtain 1 free credit report each year at annualcreditreport.com from each of the 3 main credit reporting agencies so you can check for suspicious activity and inaccurate information.
 If you suspect fraud, place a fraud alert on your credit file.
 The alert lasts 90 days.
 “Finally, you can place a credit freeze on your accounts, which basically locks them so nobody can access your credit files unless you say so,” Toporoff says.
 “In most states, you can place a freeze for free if you’ve been a victim.
 If not, there might be a small charge.”

-For as little as $10 a month, companies like Identity Fraud, Inc. will monitor credit and non-credit related information sources.
+You may also want to consider the protection of a credit monitoring service which can help alert you to suspicious activity as soon as possible.
 “Credit monitoring tools are very helpful in spotting new accounts,” Widman says.
 “The sooner you learn about them and close them, the better.”

 Criminal fraud: Someone uses your identity when stopped by law enforcement.
 “It’s very serious,” Toporoff says, “because you could end up in jail.”
 If the local police stops you, the fallout may not be that bad.
 Get stopped by police in another state, and things become much more complicated.